POLICIES & PROCEDURES

 KEI payment plan

-KEI Payment Plans allow students to pay a portion of program price in monthly installments without incurring late fees and interest.
+KEI Payment Plans allow students to pay a portion of the program price in monthly installments without incurring late fees and interest.
 Students must complete the KEI Payment Plan Agreement and the Financial Information Form.
-To be considered, both documents must be signed by the student and a cosigner (parent/legal guardian or credible individual), and returned to KEI not later than the registration deadline.
+To be considered, both documents must be signed by the student and a cosigner (parent/legal guardian or credible individual approved by KEI) and returned to KEI no later than the registration deadline.

-The maximum allowed amount for the payment plan is $2,000 USD (up to $3,000 under certain conditions) per term of study.
-In general, payments are divided into monthly installments of $500 USD, which must be received by KEI not later than the installment due date.
+The maximum allowed amount for the payment plan is $2,000 USD per term of study.
+In general, payment is divided into four monthly installments of $500 USD, which must be received by KEI no later than the installment due date.
 Late payments are subject to additional fees and charges, as described in the Late Payments Fees & Charges section of this document and in the Payment Plan Agreement.